There is a lot of misinformation circling around in mainstream nutrition.

 A massive review article published in 2010 looked at 21 prospective epidemiological studies with a total of 347.747 subjects.
-Their results: absolutely no association between saturated fat and heart disease (6).
+Their results: absolutely no association between saturated fat and (6).

 Meat, coconut oil, cheese, butter… there is absolutely no reason to fear these foods.